-Unique alarm reference number.
-The number is used in the ALM block, in archive records, etc.

-level ...
-The value stored into an archive record (in the level field).

-archives ...
-Bit field - identifies archives for recording events associated with the alarm (alarm starts, ends, acknowledges).
-E.g. 0 = not stored in the archive, 1 = stored in the 1st archive, 2 = stored in the 2nd archive, 4 = stored in the 3rd archive, 3 = stored in the 1st and group ...
-Reserved for future use, now some number (or bitfield up to 64 bits) to filter alarm's list in HMI.
+id Unique alarm reference number.
+The number is used in the ALM block, in archive records, etc. level The value stored into an archive record (in the level field). archives \ldots Bit field - identifies archives for recording events associated with the alarm (alarm starts, ends, acknowledges).
+E.g. $0 = \text{not stored}$ in the archive, $1 = ext{stored}$ in the 1st archive, $2 = ext{stored}$ in the 2nd archive, $4 =$ stored in the 3rd archive, $3 =$ stored in the 1st and 2nd archives, etc. group \dots Reserved for future use, now some number (or bit field up to 64 bits) to filter alarm's list in HMI. name \ldots Name of the alarm; can be used as the alarm identifier, so it should be unique. descriptior n Text description of the alarm.
+It is possible to insert formatting characters for multilingual texts and to insert values associated with the alarm associated values) in the text, see below.